nukturnal/us_passport_tracker/README.md

 ## Commandline Usage

-Installing this gem gives you a nice commandline tool `us_passport_tracker` which you can use to quickly get your VISA status and continue with whatever you were doing.
+Installing this gem gives you a nice commandline tool `uspasstracker` which you can use to quickly get your VISA status and continue with whatever you were doing.

 ```
-us_passport_tracker PassportNumber ISOCountryCode
+uspasstracker PassportNumber ISOCountryCode
 ```

 **Example (Status check via Ghana Embassy)**
 ```
-us_passport_tracker G167290 GH
+uspasstracker G167290 GH
 ```

 **Example (Status check via Nigeria Embassy)**

 ```
-us_passport_tracker N167290 NG
+uspasstracker N167290 NG
 ```

 ## Interactive Mode
-You may enter a mode advanced mode by simply typing `us_passport_tracker` without any arguments
+You may enter a mode advanced mode by simply typing `uspasstracker` without any arguments

 ```
-us_passport_tracker
+uspasstracker
 ```

 ## Application Usage